idvorkin/idvorkin.github.io/_posts/2019-10-11-what-i-wish-knew-at-22.md

 tags:
   - job-hunt
   - early career
+---

----In 2019 I created a program for 15 fantastic interns!
+In 2019 I created a program for 15 fantastic interns!
 A program highlight was my talk titled "What I wish I knew at 22, and so might you".
 The talk received a 94% overall rating from over 15 interns, 10 SDE-IIs, and 1 senior developer.
 Even though the talk focuses on how to live the good life, a big chunk of life is work, so there's good coverage on how to optimize your career.

 {% include youtube.html src="ffU-Z44Yc6c" %}